 and execution encounters the breakpoint, then the program

-GDB signals that the breakpoint was encountered by
+stops and GDB signals that the breakpoint was encountered by

 printing the line of code before which the program is halted.